 Why Making a Will Is Important

-Do I Need a Lawyer to Make a Will?
+Do You Need a Lawyer to Make a Will?

-If you’re looking to make a simple will to take care of basic things like your property, children, investments and personal items, then you can do it online.
-A will produced online is just as legal as one a lawyer produced.
-But you can still consult a lawyer when using these forms if you have any questions or concerns.
+If you’re looking to create a simple will to take care of the basics like your property, children, investments and personal items—then you can do it online.
+With the required signatures, a will made online is just as legal as one produced by a lawyer.

 Making a Will Online